I failed my way to success.

 When you go out and pursue something you want, you are going to be rejected and make mistakes.
 You might as well expect rejection and mistakes and learn to handle them better.

 In Coach John Wooden’s second to last game, UCLA was down 2 points with a few seconds to go.
 After the game, a reporter asked him why he chose to set up a play for Richard Washington.
 He replied,

 Because he’s not afraid to make a mistake.
 He thinks he’s a pretty good shooter—and he is—but if he misses he’ll think, “Well, you can’t make them all.”
 He won’t be devastated.
 Therefore, he’s harnessed his fears.
 The others might be thinking, “I’ve got to make it.”
 If that’s their thinking, they’ll be fearful about missing.
 I didn’t want that.

-We’re all human.
+We are all human.
 So rather than worrying about being perfect, we can embrace the opportunity to learn from our blunders and miscalculations.
-Accepting that we’re going to make mistakes can free us to move forward in a relaxed way and to fully live the journey rather than agonize about the destination.
+Accepting that we are going to get rejected and make mistakes can free us to move forward in a more relaxed and confident way and to live our journey more fully rather than agonize about reaching or failing to reach the destination.

 Our doubts are traitors, and make us lose the good we oft might win, by fearing to attempt.